delta-io/delta/docs/source/presto-integration.md

 ### Performance

 Very large numbers of files can hurt the performance of <PrestoAnd>.
-Hence it is recommended that you [compact the files](best-practices.md#delta-compact-files) of the table before generating the manifests.
+Hence, it is recommended that you [compact the files](best-practices.md#delta-compact-files) of the table before generating the manifests.
 The number of files should not exceed 1000 (for the entire unpartitioned table or for each partition in a partitioned table).

 ### Schema evolution